 - Mowani Mountain Camp: Standard Room.
 Dinner, breakfast.
 Visit the rock engravings of Twyfelfontein on your own.
 Includes elephant activity to find the desert adapted elephants.

 - Okonjima Bush Camp: Double Room.
-All meals, drinks (except premier brands), laundry service, twice daily activities with one of the camp guides.
+All meals, drinks (except premier brands), laundry service, twice daily shared activities with one of the camp guides.

 Learn more about these areas